StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 **Can the AAD Kubernetes service reach StackState?**
 Check the status UI sections **Top errors** and **Last stream polling results**.
 Errors here usually indicate connection problems.

-**Has the AAD Kubernetes service selected streams for anomaly detection?**
+**Has the AAD Kubernetes service selected metric streams for anomaly detection?**
 The status UI section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.

 **Is the AAD Kubernetes service detecting anomalies?**